YangLiu9208/home/index.md

 08/2017:&nbsp;   One journal paper is published in Journal of Xi'an Jiaotong University.
 09/2016:&nbsp;   One conference paper is accepted by CCBR.

+## Attitude
+From my own perspective, **mathematics** is the key technique for computer vision, machine learning and data science.
+Therefore, I will never stop learning **mathematics**.
+Only with solid mathematical background can we do serious research and make significant contributions.

 ## Research interests
 Interpretable Human Action Understanding, Heterogenous Action Recognition
 Deep Learning, Transfer Learning, Domain Adaptation